DanielleLevy/RumorSpreadingSimulation/README.md

 After L generations, a person can pass on the rumor again if they receive it again.

-The simulation ran 10 times and finally a graph of the spread of the rumor was created, the graph is based on the average of all runs.
+The simulation ran 10 times(in defult, the user can change it) and finally a graph of the spread of the rumor was created, the graph is based on the average of all runs.